harangp/tfjsctcloss/README.md

 ### Using dy in gradient calculation

-Altough the proper way of dealing with gradient functions is to include the dy Tensor in the calculation.
-However, for th intended usage, dy is allwas [1], so multiplying doesn't do anything, just wastes resources.
+The proper way of dealing with gradient functions is to include the dy Tensor in the calculation, so that the input can affect the output gradient tensor.
+However, for th intended usage of ctc loss, dy is allwas [1], so multiplying doesn't do anything, just wastes resources.
 If you still need it, you can turn the feature on with setting `CTC_LOSS_USE_DY_IN_GRAD_FUNC` to `true` like this:

 ```js
 import { CTC_LOSS_USE_DY_IN_GRAD_FUNC } from 'tfjsctcloss';